SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Creating_GQI_query.md

 1. Drag the configured query to the component in order to use it.

 > [!NOTE]
+>
-> From DataMiner 10.1.4 onwards, you can import a query from a different dashboard in the DMS.
+> - From DataMiner 10.1.4 onwards, you can import a query from a different dashboard in the DMS.
 For more information, see [Importing a query](xref:Importing_a_query)
+> - Using the Data Aggregator module, GQI queries can be scheduled to run periodically at fixed times, dates, or intervals.
+For more information, see [Data Aggregator](xref:Data_Aggregator_DxM).

 ## Notes on GQI queries